EdgeOne CLI

 Local Deployment Example

-# Production environment deploymentedgeone pages deploy# Preview environment deploymentedgeone pages deploy -e preview
+# Production environment deploymentedgeone makers deploy# Preview environment deploymentedgeone makers deploy -e preview

 8. Switching Accounts